openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [ **Accordion Widget** ](https://wpmet.com/plugin/elementskit/accordion/) - Display your texts in a foldable and concise way using Accordion FAQ Widget.
 By using it on your pages, posts, or anywhere on your site, the length of the page can be shorthand with custom options in color, icon, style, and motion effects.

  [ Check out our video screencast](https://www.youtube.com/watch?v=omOe7iThK48&feature=youtu.be)
-Our accordion widget offers lots of styles like Solid color style, gradient color faq, accordion block style, box-shadow, simple faq style, accordions in tabs style, wp service box, collapsible content accordion, info box style, and floating point.
+Our accordion widget offers lots of styles like Solid color style, gradient color FAQ, accordion block style, box-shadow, simple FAQ style, accordions in tabs style, wp service box, collapsible content accordion, info box style, and floating point.

 ==5.
 Tab Widget ==
 [ **Tab Widget** ](https://wpmet.com/plugin/elementskit/tab/) - Tab Widget will enable you to show your texts divided into horizontal or vertical tabs with the title.
 You can customize your tabs as per your requirement using this widget.

-[ Check out our video screencast ](https://www.youtube.com/watch?v=1TtJ3bzs954&feature=youtu.be) Our Tab addon offers lots of styles like general line style, fill color box style, full grid with icon text, vertical gradient style, WordPress animated style, WP collapsible accordion style, faq style, WooCommerce product style, fill body content box style for tabs.
+[ Check out our video screencast ](https://www.youtube.com/watch?v=1TtJ3bzs954&feature=youtu.be) Our Tab addon offers lots of styles like general line style, fill color box style, full grid with icon text, vertical gradient style, WordPress animated style, WP collapsible accordion style, FAQ style, WooCommerce product style, fill body content box style for tabs.

 == 6.
 Social Icons Widget ==
-[ **Social Icons Widget** ](https://wpmet.com/plugin/elementskit/social-media/) - Display your social media icons including Facebook, Instagram, Twitter, and Linkedin with our Social icons Widget on your WordPress website.
+[ **Social Icons Widget** ](https://wpmet.com/plugin/elementskit/social-media/) - Display your social media icons including Facebook, Instagram, Twitter, and LinkedIn with our Social icons Widget on your WordPress website.
 Moreover, you can customize these with different shapes, colors, styles, text, borders, etc.
 [ Check out our video screencast ](https://www.youtube.com/watch?v=vK2pV6AwNYs&feature=youtu.be) Our Social Icons Widget offers lots of styles including filled circle color style, icons with square border, icons with filled square color style, text with rectangle color style, icons with multi-color, and social media account icons with text.